 2021 NFL futures: Defensive Rookie of the Year odds, preview and best bets: Phillips, Paye have value

 The 2021 NFL season is right around the corner.
-We’ve only got two weeks left until training camps open, and the preseason will be right behind that.
+Week 1 will get started next week, and I can’t wait.
 The dormant period went by in the blink of an eye.
-Here at Pickswise we have a ton of great futures betting content coming to prepare you for the start of the season, and today we’re talking Defensive Rookie of the Year.
+Here at Pickswise we’ve been getting you ready with great futures content all offseason, and today we’re talking Defensive Rookie of the Year.

-We’ve done a bunch of pieces recently, including one on Offensive Rookie of the Year earlier this week, one on teams to make or miss the playoffs out of the AFC, and one on teams to make or miss the playoffs in the NFC.
+We’ve done a bunch of pieces recently, including one on Offensive Rookie of the Year, one on teams to make or miss the playoffs out of the AFC, and one on teams to make or miss the playoffs in the NFC.
 But today we’re strictly looking at rookies.
 This past NFL draft class was star-studded, so the Rookie of the Year race should be thrilling on both sides of the ball.

 2021 NFL Defensive Rookie of the Year odds